muon2998/MSRS/README.md

 - Introduce shrinkage into the model for the random effect, which helps reduce some statistical error

 ## Running LMEM in R
+In the main directory, you can find the R Markdown file that runs the script.
+In the input_text_files folder, you will find
+- 1 text file that contains all the raw data (judge, abstract ID, score for each section, etc.)
+- 5 text files that contain the names of the judges
+  - *In hindsight, it would have been easier to just have one text or Excel file that contains 2 columns -- Judge and Concentration.
+Then, the R script can pull the appropriate judges for each iteration of a specific concentration.*
+In the Example folder, you will find
+- PDF of running the R script on the "Clinical" concentration
+- Output files from R after running the "Clinical" concentration

+### What does the R script do?
+The details are commented and provided in the RMarkdown file -- I recommend looking at the example R script on the clinical concentration.
+However, here is a broad overview:
+1)
+2)
+3)

+### Data Pre-Processing
+In the current version of the R script, you have to check that the data are in the appropriate format, so please [x] sdf
+[x] sdfsd

 ## Resources
+The explanation for LMEM was extremely brief, so here are a few resources to learn more about it.
+Feel free to try different variations of LMEM or another model if that ends p being a better fit for the data.